Home essentials in a crisis

 If you are not eligible to receive benefits in the UK, we will not be able to help you.

-To make an application, unless in exceptional circumstances, you must:
+To make an application, you must:

 - be aged 16 or over